leahfilkin-myob/RefactoringKata/katas/kata-tic-tac-toe/kata-tic-tac-toe.md

 ### Game Play

 * Two players are required for a game.
-* Each player will assume wither an “X” or “O”.
+* Each player will assume either an “X” or “O”.
-* Players take turn to play till a player wins, or the end of the game (whichever happens first).
+* Players take turn to play until a player wins, or the end of the game (whichever happens first).

 ### Condition for a win